Meshwa428/HIDForge/README.md

 1. Download the latest release ZIP file from the [Releases](https://github.com/Meshwa428/HIDForge/releases) page.
 2. In the Arduino IDE, go to `Sketch > Include Library > Add .ZIP Library...` and select the downloaded file.
 3. Install the `NimBLE-Arduino` library from the Library Manager.
+4. Ensure you have the latest ESP32 board package, which includes the `SD` and `FS` libraries.

 ### 2. Basic USB Keyboard Example